Mugetsu13/tpdpextstorycalc/README.md

 You may find the original here: https://github.com/Zarel/honko-damagecalc

-Most of the framework of this calculator was done by Choon - I only added -Extended- elements not present within he base calculator, as well as fixing a few minor bugs.
+Most of the framework of this calculator was done by Choon - I only added -Extended- elements not present within the base calculator, as well as fixing a few minor bugs.

 Instructions
 ------------